gaultier/pandoc_resume/resume.md

 **Full-stack Software Engineer** *EdgeLab, Lausanne, Switzerland; 2015-2017*

-I joined a Fintech startup and helped the product (risk analytics & investment decision making application) go to the next level by introducing internationalization, OAuth, Continuous Integration, and upgrading to the latest language standards (*ECMAScript 6*, *C++14*).
+I joined a Fintech startup and helped the product (risk analytics & investment decision making application) go to the next level by introducing internationalization, OAuth, Continuous Integration, and upgrading to the latest language standards (*ECMAScript 6*, *C++14*), and worked among other things on the quantitative prediction algorithms in *C++*.
 The startup was later acquired by a major Swiss bank for a 8 digit number.

 **CRNS Intern Software Engineer experimenting with Oculus Rift (VR)** *CNRS, Strasbourg, France; 2014*